 - Lacks a significant investment in facilities used to perform the service.

-- Cannot make a profit or suffers a loss from his/her services.
+- Cannot make a profit or suffer a loss from their services.

 - Work for one employer at a time.

-- Does not offer his/her services to the general public.
+- Does not offer their services to the general public.